The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 [Ultrafine particle emissions from desktop 3D printers](https://www.sciencedirect.com/science/article/pii/S1352231013005086)<br />
 [Characterization of volatile organic compound emissions from consumer level material extrusion 3D printers](https://www.sciencedirect.com/science/article/pii/S0360132319304196)

+Recommended Print settings:
+Material: Preferably ABS*, PETG works too
+Infil: 40%
+Extrusion width: 0.4mm
+Wall line count: 4
+Solid top/bottom layer:4/5
+Support: on
+Above are the main things that need to be changed, other settings are dependent on the printer model and personal preferences.

+*It is recommended to print the parts in ABS, PETG (or even PLA) will work but ABS is recommended for enclosed printers or high-heat environments. <br />
+Scaling the parts up by 1-5% can help to compensate for shrinkage when printing with ABS.
+(102% is what I am using) [Except for spacers as their size are already perfect, scaling will only be required if it doesn't fit. ]

+Printed parts
+1x Base mount
+1x Base cover
+1x Filter Mount or Filter Mount Max
+1x Filter Cover or Filter Cover Max
+1x Separator
+4x Spacers
+(Optional) 1x Air Duct

 V1 Beta is done and testing will be conducted.
 ![image](https://user-images.githubusercontent.com/120485197/224540378-1a8faa61-672b-4d6e-b401-d02c43f69cfe.png)

-It is reccomended to print the parts in ABS, PETG (or even PLA) will work but ABS is reccomended for enclosed printer or high heat environment. <br />
-Scaling the parts up by 1-5% can help to compensate shrinkage when printing with ABS.
-(102% is what I am using) [Except for spacers as their size are already perfect, scaling will only be reuired if it doesn't fit. ]

-Build guide coming soon...
+The build guide is now here!
+[Build guide](https://docs.google.com/document/d/1WegTf6bddh7x7phcnoO4NG55IbVqwgYoXUHPxPr9i4U/edit?usp=sharing)

-Join the discord server if you have any questions!
+Join the Discord server if you have any questions!
 [Discord server](https://discord.gg/GWHTsEvbd3)

+Designed and documented by: Kian Cheng